- Admission Requirements – Domestic Applicants

 After the International Center receives all admission materials, a committee of department faculty review the applicant’s file.
 The applicant is then notified of the committee's decision.

 Completed applications with all supporting documentation must be received by June 1 for September admission and November 1 for January admission.

 Upon invitation, doctoral applicants interview with at least two members of the doctoral faculty.
 The purpose of the interview is to meet the applicant, discuss educational and career goals, evaluate the match of the program to the applicant, and determine the applicant’s potential for success in the program.

 Students must own or have ready access to a computer during their tenure in the program.
 The SPSS statistical software package is required of students in their research courses throughout the program.
 The University Bookstore makes arrangements to enable students to purchase

 computers and software at economical rates on convenient terms.
 Often, the required purchase of the laptop and software can be budgeted into student loans.
-For further information, please contact the Office of Graduate Student Financial Services in the Graduate Center at (626) 815-4570.
+For further information, please contact the Office of Graduate Student Financial Services in the Graduate and Professional Center at (626) 815-4570.